It's also called "women's language," and onna-kotoba 女言葉, "women's words."

 In anime, okama characters often use female language or onee-kotoba, which counts as a form of gender expression.

-By contrast, "trap" characters (otokonoko 男の娘) generally look and unconsciously behave femininely, but don't consciously use female language, reinforcing the idea that they ultimately identify as men and simply happen to look like girls.
+By contrast, "trap" characters (otokonoko 男の娘) generally look and unconsciously behave femininely, but don't consciously use female language, reinforcing the idea that they ultimately identify as men in spite of being drawn like girls.

 References